 Matthew M. Muller

 Matt Muller is an Assistant Professor of Theology and Director for Programs at the Gregorian Institute at Benedictine College in Atchison, Kansas.
 He completed his Ph.D. in historical theology from Saint Louis University in May 2017.
 His dissertation was on Newman's understanding of biblical inspiration in his Anglican years.
 He was first introduced to Newman while pursuing a master's degree in Catholic Studies from the University of St. Thomas, in Minnesota.
 He wrote his master's thesis under the direction of the late Don Briel on the role of imagination in Newman's writings on education.
 After graduating from Benedictine in 2006, he served for three years as a missionary with FOCUS (Fellowship of Catholic University Students) at the University of Illinois.
 He and his wife, Jordan, have three children: Anthony, Owen, and Juliana.

 John Rylands Library, University of Manchester

-He was the UK Conference Director of the Catholic Record Society, 1995-2007, is on the Council of the Catholic Record Society, helped organise the North-West Catholic Writer’s Guild which met monthly at the University Catholic chaplaincy of the University of Manchester, and is an active member of the Ecclesiastical History Society and the Church of England Record Society, and was a Trustee of the Catholic National Library.
+He was the UK Conference Director of the Catholic Record Society, 1995–2007, is on the Council of the Catholic Record Society, helped organize the North-West Catholic Writer's Guild, which met monthly at the University Catholic chaplaincy of the University of Manchester, and is an active member of the Ecclesiastical History Society and the Church of England Record Society, and was a Trustee of the Catholic National Library.

 Thomas J. Norris